Simplify Air Travel with Meds: Free Doctor’s Letter Template

 “This patient has been prescribed [medication name] at a dosage of [X mg] for the treatment of [condition].
 This medication is legally prescribed and is for personal use during travel.”

-4. Don’t Forget!
-Give your doctor plenty of time to review and sign the letter—ideally, request it at least two weeks before your trip.
-This ensures you’ll have everything you need for smooth travels.
+3. Give your doctor plenty of time to review and write a letter on his letterhead using your sample for guidance.
+Ideally, request it at least two weeks before your trip.

-5. Carry the signed letter while traveling: Keep the signed letter with you in your carry-on luggage for easy access during TSA screenings or customs inspections.
+4. Carry the signed letter while traveling with you in your carry-on luggage for easy access during TSA screenings and customs inspections.

 KEEN TIP: Many doctors’ offices are familiar with preparing travel letters, but starting with this template makes the process much faster and easier!

-A well-prepared travel letter is your golden ticket to navigating security checkpoints and customs inspections with ease.
+If you are flying with medications that may be restricted at your destination, or injectables, liquid meds over 3.4 oz or controlled substances, a well-prepared travel letter is a big help in navigating security checkpoints and customs inspections with ease.
 Knowing how to present the letter at the right time can make all the difference in ensuring a smooth travel experience.

-4.1 At TSA Checkpoints (Domestic Flights): What to Expect and How to Present the Letter
+3.1 At TSA Checkpoints (Domestic Flights): How to Present the Letter

-• Present It When Asked: TSA agents may not ask for your travel letter immediately.
-However, if your medications, medical devices, or associated items (like syringes or gel packs) raise questions during screening, you can present the letter to explain their necessity.
+• Present It When Asked: If your medications, medical devices, or associated items (like syringes or gel packs) raise questions during screening, you can present the letter to explain their necessity.

 • Liquid Medications: If you’re carrying liquid medications exceeding the 3.4-ounce limit, your travel letter can clarify their importance.
 TSA allows medically necessary liquids, but they may test them for security purposes.